Capital Electric Cooperative: Cost Pressures and Rate Increases

 1. Choose an alternate rate: For example, those of you that are willing and able to minimize usage during peak times should consider moving to CEC’s alternative coincident peak rate, which will allow you to save even more.

-2. Schedule appliances and use timers to level your usage.
+2. Choose Scedule applicances and use timers to level your usage.

 3. Utilize energy efficiency incentives from the Inflation Reduction Act to save on a home energy audit, replace doors and windows, install efficient heating and cooling systems, etc. Inflation Reduction Act of 2022 - What it Means for You | Department of Energy